 Without or without health insurance, medical debt can be a huge burden.
 Hospital and doctor’s bills can be extremely high and sometimes impossible to pay without a plan.

 Even if you have an insurance plan, you can quickly get overloaded with co-pays, deductibles, and prescriptions.

 Unpaid healthcare expenses are easily one of the largest debts that people can face in their lives, and knowing where to turn for help can be a challenge.
 That’s added on top of your other bills and expenses you have to pay each month.

 What’s more, sometimes health care bills are hard to decipher and can even be inaccurate, so it’s important to be cautious whenever dealing with them.
 It’s also useful to know what options are available to you to make it easier to manage your medical debt.
 We’ve got all the information you need below.

 When you’re dealing with medical debt, it can be hard to determine what you are being charged for.
-Depending on your insurance (assuming you have insurance) it isn’t always clear in the first place just how much you might owe.
+Depending on your health insurance (assuming you have insurance) it isn’t always clear in the first place just how much you might owe.

 Services might sometimes overlap or be described in technical language, and there can be billing for any variety of tests, medicine, use of equipment, or time spent with doctors or specialists.

 Hospital bills can be particularly hard to break down.
 Sometimes insurance companies won’t pay what they said they would, and doctors or hospitals will bill you for unexpected items you thought were supposed to be covered by your healthcare plan.

 There can also be issues of duplicate billing and other mistakes that are hard to track down.
 Plus, your bills might be staggered so that you don’t actually know the total cost of what you owe.